'Our Healing Voice' is for women like myself,

 than what you hear, it is body work.

 All self care practices support our healing and are important rituals in our lives.

 In freeing our voices, we create vibrational sound energy that flows through our bodies.

 We embody our sound, connecting with ourselves.

 Hi, I'm Helen Louise Jones,

 I'm a singer and vocal coach from London.

 I am also Childless, not by choice.

 'There's nothing to be done.' he replied.
 He signed my notes and left.
-In that moment, I remember praying to be in a nightmare, so that I would wake up.
+I couldn't take it in.
+I prayed to be in a terrible nightmare, so that I could wake up.